 Slack is a standardized value, so it is directly comparable across all variables.
 More slack indicates a larger cushion relative to a recessionary environment.
 As a result, we would like to see as many variables as possible with increasing slack.
 Given the diverse nature of the explanatory variables, it is unusual to see more than 60% of the variables with increasing slack or fewer than 40% of the variables with increasing slack.
 These extreme values are significant and predictive of the near-term direction of economic growth and often the equity market.

-The 3-month moving average of the percentage of variables with increasing slack dropped from 49.2% last month to only 38.1% in October.
-Only 14.3% of the variables showed increasing slack in October.
-This was the lowest percentage of variables with increasing slack in a single month since the Great Recession of 2008-2009.
+The 3-month moving average of the percentage of variables with increasing slack decreased from 57.7% to 53.8% in October.
 New evidence of economic weakness (or strength) often shows up first in this timely metric.
-The recent trend is troubling.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index.
 The new slack variable will provide additional insight into the near-term direction of the economy and should be used in conjunction with the median recession slack index.